jtrull101/alz-detection-spring-boot/README.md

 ### Frontend Implementation
 <p>
   The frontend server is implemented with Angular and serves as a simplistic yet clean interface to interact with the Spring Boot server than the Rest API.
   The home page can be seen below, accessed at http://localhost:4200
 </p>
 <img src="images/screenshot_homepage_springboot.png">
 <p>
   From the homepage, a user can navigate to one of several options under both the <b>Models</b> and <b>Predictions</b> headers.
   In this readme, we've just shown the pages required to access to submit a prediction to the default model.
-To choose the default model, navigate to <b>Models</b> -> <b>Choose Active Model</b>.
+To choose the default model, navigate to
+  <b>Models</b> -> <b>Choose Active Model</b>.
 Click one of the following options and verify the text stating 'Current Model: {ID}' updates correctly.
   The default model will always have ID == 1.
 </p>
 <img src="images/screenshot_choosemodel_springboot.png">
 <p>
   Next, navigate to <b>Predictions</b> -> <b>Submit new MRI for Assessment</b> to see the next screenshot shown below.
 From here, choose a file to upload to the predictive model that you have chosen.
 For convenience, test images (that the default model was not trained on) are included in src/main/resources/images/Combined Dataset.zip.
 Unzip this and choose an image.
 Each fictitious MRI in this dataset is sorted by the Impairment level that the MRI was emulating.
-Because of this fact, we will have confidence if the model is perfoming as expected after uploading some MRIs and verifying their predictions match our actual value.
+Because of this fact, we will have confidence if the model is performing as expected after uploading some MRIs and verifying their predictions match our actual value.
 </p>
 <img src="images/screenshot_predictionresult_springboot.png">